‘Top 10’ Digital Trends for 2019-20

 We had hardly began to see the replacement of 3G with 4G when the talks of 5G surfaced.
 This technology breed is created to handle hyper-connected devices of IoT and digital reality.

-It is characterized by high data rate, reduced latency, energy saving, cost reduction, higher system capacity and impeccable device connectivity.
+It is characterized by a high data rate, reduced latency, energy saving, cost reduction, higher system capacity and impeccable device connectivity.

 “The 2G networks were designed for voice, 3G for voice and data, and 4G for broadband internet experiences.
 With 5G, we’ll see computing capabilities getting fused with communications everywhere, so trillions of things like wearable devices don’t have to worry about computing power because the network can do any processing needed,” says Asha Keddy, Mobile Standards for Advance Tech Department, Intel.